jrfnl/Debug-Bar-Constants/debug-bar-constants/readme.txt

 = 1.2 (2013-05-05) =
 * [New!]
 Added a panel for Class Constants
 * [Fix] Some left over references to functions not in this plugin
+* Headers for the PHP Constants now link to their PHP manual page
 * Moved more output rendering to the pretty-output class and applied a higher level of abstraction

 = 1.1 (2013-04-30) / not released =